Photography-Utils/photoframer/README.md

 __/!\ Don't work with originals, work with copies!
 Original photos are never modified, BUT I'd advise to have a copy of them.__

 Enjoy!
-You like what we do?
-Sponsor us at [https://github.com/Photography-Utils/photoframer].
+You like this?
+Be a sponsor at [https://github.com/Photography-Utils/photoframer].

 Notes:
 * What is a passepartout?
 It's the space left between the side of the frame and the photo, and it is optional.
 See more at [https://en.wikipedia.org/wiki/Mat_(picture_framing)]